emilyriehl/yoneda/simplicial-hott/9-yoneda.md

         (\g -> (phi x g))
         (\g -> yon-evid-twice-pointwise A AisSegal a b phi x g)

+-- By funext again, these are equal as functions of x and g.
 #def yon-evid
     (funext : FunExt)
     (A : U)                 -- The ambient type.